JujuAdams/PRNG-Functions/README.md

 &nbsp;

-You may also like YellowAfterlife's explaination of [pseudorandom number generators](https://yal.cc/gamemaker-custom-prngs/) and accompanying GameMaker / Haxe [source code](https://github.com/YAL-GameMaker/prng).
+You may also like YellowAfterlife's explanation of [pseudorandom number generators](https://yal.cc/gamemaker-custom-prngs/) and accompanying GameMaker / Haxe [source code](https://github.com/YAL-GameMaker/prng).